 Commodity money has intrinsic value, such as salt in the Mediterranean region, silk in China, or gold and silver throughout the world, because these commodities have a value that is independent of its value as money.
 Gold, for instance, is extensively used in jewelry, and silver has many industrial uses.

 Although commodity money is usable in some form other than as money, it also must satisfy the other characteristics of money.
 The commodity must be dividable into standardized quantities, so that different units of value can be created.
-It must be durable, so that it lasts; otherwise, it wouldn't function well as a store of value and it would have to be continually replaced.
+It must be durable, so that it lasts; otherwise, it wouldn't function well as a store of value, and it must be continually replaced.
 Small size and light weight are desirable for easy transport.

 However, the problem with representative money is that its acceptance depended on the reputation of the issuer.
 This is why the people in early America accepted banknotes, because the bank stood ready to redeem their notes in specie, which were gold or silver coins.
 However, some banks issued more notes than they had specie; when the public found out, they would run to the bank with their banknotes to redeem them before the bank ran out.
 Such runs on the bank, as they were called, were a frequent occurrence in 18th and 19th century America, when many states did a poor job of monitoring the banks that they chartered.
 Eventually, starting in 1861, the federal government started issuing its own notes, that were backed by government bonds held at the United States Treasury.

 People use fiat money only if they believe that it can be used in the future and that it will not lose value.
-The government will also usually encourage the use of its money through the force of law.
+The government will also usually encourage the use of its money through the force of law, primarily by declaring it as legal tender.
+Legal tender is a form of money that must be accepted for the payment of debts and other liabilities.
 For instance, since 1862, all United States dollars were printed with the phrase "This note is legal tender for all debts, public and private."

 Eventually, when the technology exists at a low enough cost, all money will become electronic because of its many advantages, both to governments and to the people.
 Coins have been around for thousands of years and paper money, for almost 300 years.
 However, these forms of cash are expensive to create, store, and transport.
 There are also security risks and costs.
 For instance, cash needs to be transported for businesses, people drive to and from ATMs to withdraw cash, and armored vehicles are frequently required to transport large amounts of cash from one location to another.
 Electronic money would obviate these and many other costs associated with physical money.
 Electronic money would also greatly reduce the tax gap, the tax revenue that the government could collect on income that is now either unreported or underreported.